D-3xcel/Git1/myAppExam/README.md

 - Open the web app and log in as admin.
 - Add or edit student details using the navigation menu.
 - Assign subjects and teachers as needed.
-- View all registered students and their details from the dashboard.
+- View all registered students and their details from the dashboard..

 🖼️ Screenshots or Code Snippets
 Example Blade Template Snippet: